het-code-cafe/marp-ui/readme.md

 ```bash
     npm run init
 ```
-This will run the install command for both the frond and back end.
+This will run the install command for both the front and back end.

 ## Usage

 ```bash
     npm run start
 ```
-This will run the start command for both the frond and back end.
+This will run the start command for both the front and back end.

 ## docs